TheJumpCloud/support/_posts/2022-02-17-Suspend-Users-By-Last-Successful-Auth.md

   - authentication
 ---

 To suspend users by their last known successful authentication we first need to know some data about the users.
-Directory Insights data contains infomration about a users last known authentication time.
+Directory Insights data contains information about a users last known authentication time.
 The `Get-JcLoginEvent` function is a streamlined function to help query users who have completed a successful authentication within a defined time period.
-This function returns a user's last known sucessful "radius_auth", "sso_auth", "login_attempt", "ldap_bind" and/or "user_login_attempt".
+This function returns a user's last known successful "radius_auth", "sso_auth", "login_attempt", "ldap_bind" and/or "user_login_attempt".

 The `Suspend-InactiveUsers` function will suspend users who's last timestamp is greater (older) than the `daysSinceLogin` parameter (or if they have no known last authentication time)